LabZDjee/uncrustify-configurations/README.md

 - Star (*) dereference operator with no space on the left (type) and one space on the right (pointer)
 - Almost no meddling with comments

+# Script for Automation

+A bash script is written to enable all C files to *uncrustify* in its contained folder

+Result is *diff*ed which makes only modified files are rewritten (which preserves time stamps)

 # References

 *Uncrustify*: https://github.com/uncrustify/uncrustify